kyma-project/istio/docs/user/02-operation-guides/troubleshooting/03-10-503-no-access.md

     kubectl get virtualservice --all-namespaces
     ```

-2. Delete the Pods of Istio Ingress Gateway to trigger the recreation of their configuration:
+2. To trigger the recreation of their configuration, delete the Pods of Istio Ingress Gateway:

      ```bash
      kubectl delete pod -l app=istio-ingressgateway -n istio-system